 How should we understand this surge of support for populist leaders and the growing dissatisfaction with the political establishment in Europe?
 Why does populism seem to have taken more of a hold in Central and Eastern European countries than in Western Europe?
 Is it only a matter of time before populist parties come to power in Western countries as well?
 What socio-political factors underlie the populist turn across Europe and the difference between the factors in Central and Eastern Europe and those in Western Europe?

-With leading thinkers and analysts of Europe‘s populist developments, this debate will discuss the current mood in Europe and dive into the reasons behind the populist turn.
+With leading thinkers and analysts of Europe‘s populist developments, this debate discussed the current mood in Europe and delved into the reasons behind the populist turn.

 Ulrike Guérot is a German political thinker.
 In 2007, she opened the Berlin office of the European Council on Foreign Relations (ECFR) and has subsequently served as its director.

 Ulrike is also the founder and director of the European Democracy Lab, a think tank which explores alternative conceptions of the European polity and generates innovative ideas for Europe.

 In 2013, she co-wrote the Manifesto for a European Republic, in which she proposed a European Republic, with the aim of democratising the EU and trying to get European citizens involved in EU politics.

 Jan-Werner Müller is a German author and a professor of politics at Princeton University, whose research interests include the history of modern political thought, democratic theory, constitutionalism, religion and politics and the normative dimensions of European integration.

 In 2016, he published What is Populism?, which carefully examines one of the defining political characteristics of our age.
 He warns that populists are both willing and able to govern and may deform democracy in the process.
 This book gives a timely perspective on the pressing question of what populism actually is and, most importantly, how to respond to it.